dimateos/vscode-json5/README.md

   * Make your changes and send a PR.

 ## Changelog
-> :warning: See original repo/forks for detailed added features etc
+> :warning: FORK: See original repo/forks for detailed added features etc

-See the [Releases section of my GitHub project](https://github.com/dimateos/vscode-json5/releases) for changelogs for each release version.

 ## License